Mohammadali-Ghods/cardano/README.md

 # Easy running
 You just need to run project with .Net core run command or open it in Visual studio commiunity and click on run button. after that you just need to go to /start.html and start tom uploading your Csv and test this system.
+Also you can go to /swagger link and find API data and create integration with my system and use this API in your application.